JimitShah10/RFID--Door-Lock-system/README.md

 # RFID--Door-Lock-system
 This is a RFID door lock system using NodeMCU which stores its data to Firebase(Online database)
 ## Components Needed
 1.MFRC RC522(RFID Reader) with RFID Cards/Tags
 2.NodeMCU
 3.Bread board
 4.Jumper Wires
 5.USB cable

-Download and install the libraries by following the below links: https://github.com/FirebaseExtended/firebase-arduino/blob/master/src/Firebase.h
+Download and install the libraries by following the below links:
+https://github.com/FirebaseExtended/firebase-arduino/blob/master/src/Firebase.h
+## Connection

 ## Setting Up Firebase Console
 If you are using Firebase first time then you may take some time to setting it up.
 Have patience and follow these steps.